-But it would take years of traveling and working in Mexico, a heartbreak, a move to Florida, to California, a divorce and the birth of two children—not in that order—to eventually put me on the road to writing.
-And seriously.
-As a young girl, I’d published poetry, written a dining out column, kept a journal, so I knew I had something to say.
+But it would take more years of traveling and working in Mexico, a severe heartbreak, a move to Florida, to California, a divorce and the birth of my two children—not in that order—to eventually put me on the road to writing.
+As a young girl I’d dabbled some.
+Published a few poems, written a dining out column for a magazine, kept a journal…so I knew I had something to say.
 I just didn’t think I could earn a living at it.

-Like most unexpected things in life, the idea for a first book came out of nowhere.
-But it was because of my interests in history and archaeology that made me want to write about Israel and the adventures of someone contemporary finding a mythical treasure and true love—all the ingredients necessary for a good story.
+Like most unexpected things in life, the idea for a first book came to me out of nowhere.
+But it were those interests of mine in history and archaeology that made me want to write about Israel and the adventures of someone contemporary finding a mythical treasure and of course finding love—all the necessary ingredients I do believe a good story requires.

-I am at present living in Plantation, Florida and still writing.
+At present I am living in Plantation, Florida waiting for the arrival of my first grandchild and at my computer, still writing.